The views expressed by the host of this program documented to me the screws coming loose here.

 Now, there are two separate polls, the names of which escape me.

-I think one's Pew, and the other might be IBD tip, I can't remember, but in both of those polls, back in May, overall, Trump's unfavorables were 61 and 63 percent.
+In both of those polls, back in May, overall, Trump's unfavorables were 61 and 63%.

-And uh last week, in both of those polls, his unfavorable favorable had done a total flip to now his favorables in one of those polls is 59, and in another one 62.
+And last week, in both of those polls, his unfavorable favorable had done a total flip to now.

 And that was just voters overall.

-Now, this poll having come out on Wednesday in the Washington Post, this probably explains why Trump was going spent so much time yesterday in the post pledge presser, speaking of his affection for Hispanics, the numbers that he has hired uh and likes and so forth.
+Now, this poll having come out on Wednesday in the Washington Post, this probably explains why Trump was going, spent so much time yesterday in the post-pledge presser speaking of his affection for Hispanics, the numbers that he has hired, and likes and so forth.

-And this is what Gloria Borger was talking about on CNN yesterday after when I zeroed in, because I know she didn't she didn't quite get to say it because it was a four-panel show, and everybody was trying to talk at the same time.
+And this is what Gloria Borger was talking about on CNN yesterday afternoon when I zeroed in because she didn't quite get to say it because it was a four-panel show and everybody was trying to talk at the same time.

 But she was trying to point out that Trump was backing off the red meat that his supporters love.